-We create a broad and balanced experience for our students through supporting our school values in everything we do; from studying, to volunteering, to helping others within our successful school community.
+We create a broad and balanced experience for our students through supporting our school values in everything we do; from studying, to volunteering, to helping others within our successful community.
 All students at Pudsey Grammar Sixth Form will continue to embody the values of integrity, resilience, ambition, compassion and respect.
-Whether you are one of our Year 11 students or an external applicant we will ensure that you are welcomed into our community.
+Whether you are one of our Year 11 students or a new to school student we will ensure that you are welcomed into our community.
 By the time you leave in Year 13, we will have helped you to lay the foundation stones for a full and rewarding life.